numba/numba/docs/source/developer/extend_frontend.rst

 Organizing Type Signatures with a Registry
 ------------------------------------------

-It can be cumbersome to make type information easily portable between targets when the templates need to be instantiated with a specific typing context.
-The `numba.typing.templates.Registry` class simplifies this process by collecting lists of attribute, global and intrinsic function type signatures that can be installed into a typing context all at once.
+If you have a lot of type signatures in a module, it can be cumbersome to make type information easily portable between targets.
+The ``numba.typing.templates.Registry`` class simplifies this process by collecting lists of attribute, global and operator type signatures that can be installed into a typing context all at once.

 A common pattern in the Numba code is to collect all the type information for a particular package into a module that begins with::

+    from numba.types import bool_, float32
     from numba.typing.templates import (AttributeTemplate, ConcreteTemplate,
                                         signature, Registry)